UA-141369524-4

 • Assemble cake or cookie at the bottom and layer with yogurt, pumpkin, and chocolate sauce.
 To make your own chocolate sauce, add chocolate morsels and balsamic vinegar to a bain marie (double boiler) to melt on low heat.
 Tip: use dark chocolate for healthy and color drama effects.
 Also add ricotta for cheesecake trifle vibes.

-Vegetable Pizza From a Home Oven
+Vegetable Pizza – How to Make From a Home Oven

-Vegetable pizza is a plant-based pizza that can be made savory and interesting.
+Vegetable pizza is a plant-based pizza that can be made easy, savory, and interesting from a home oven.
+Like this whole wheat flour pizza crust…

-vegetable pizza made from green lentils and onions.
+Vegetable pizza made from whole wheat flour with green lentils and onions.

 Or like this tomato-shaped farmers market okra, peppers, beets, and alfalfa sprouts pizza.